Miguel Yajure: San Francisco Giants

 On December 2, 2022, Yajure was claimed off waivers by the San Francisco Giants.
 On December 13, Yajure was removed from the 40-man roster and sent outright to the Triple–A Sacramento River Cats.
 He spent the 2023 season split between the Single–A San Jose Giants, High–A Eugene Emeralds, and Triple–A Sacramento River Cats.
 In 22 combined appearances (19 starts), Yajure struggled to a 2–6 record and 6.07 ERA with 80 strikeouts across 75 2/3 innings of work.
 He elected free agency following the season on November 6, 2023.

 Tokyo Yakult Swallows

 On December 6, 2023, Yajure signed with the Tokyo Yakult Swallows of Nippon Professional Baseball.
 In 23 appearances for the team in 2024, he compiled a 5–10 record and 3.34 ERA with 84 strikeouts across 129 1/3 innings pitched.
 On November 5, 2024, the Swallows announced that they would not bring Yajure back for the 2025 season, making him a free agent.

 Tohoku Rakuten Golden Eagles

 On December 6, 2024, Yajure signed with the Tohoku Rakuten Golden Eagles of Nippon Professional Baseball.
+He made 14 appearances for Rakuten in 2025, logging a 2-6 record and 4.48 ERA with 30 strikeouts across 64 1/3 innings pitched.
+On December 3, 2025, Yajure and the Eagles parted ways.

+Houston Astros

+In March 2026, Yajure temporarily joined the Diablos Rojos del México during the 2026 Baseball Champions League Americas.
+On April 14, 2026, he officially signed with the club.
+However, on April 17, Yajure signed a minor league contract with the Houston Astros organization.
+He made one appearance for the Triple-A Sugar Land Space Cowboys before suffering an injury, causing him to be placed on the injured list on April 25.
+Yajure was released by the Astros organization on June 5.